Learning general and distinctive 3D local deep descriptors for point cloud registration: Related work

-\emph{Handcrafted one-stage methods} aim to compute point representations that can enable descriptors to be repeatable and robust to different transformations (e.g.~scale, rotation).
-Typically, these methods compute descriptors from point representations that are defined between pairs of points using 3D point coordinates only \cite{Cirujeda2014} and/or also surface normals \cite{Johnson1999,Rusu2009,Drost2010}.
-The former includes the MCOV descriptor that is based on the computation of a covariance matrix encoding the correlation between the geometric and the photometric information extracted from a point cloud patch \cite{Cirujeda2014}, such as the angle between points and the RGB value of each point.
-This covariance matrix is then directly used as the patch descriptor.
-The authors of MCOV show that local representations promote robustness to rigid spatial transformations, clutter and variations of point density.
-The latter includes descriptors such as Spin-image~\cite{Johnson1999}, Fast Point Feature Histograms (FPFH)~\cite{Rusu2009} and Point-Pair Features (PPF)~\cite{Drost2010}.
-The Spin-image descriptor is based on rotation-invariant parametric representations of the points belonging to the patch relative to the coordinate and the normal of its centroid~\cite{Johnson1999}.
-These representations are projected on 2D image planes and turned into a descriptor by computing the image histogram.
-Similarly to Spin-image, FPFH and PPF use features that are computed as distances and relative angles between points and normals.
-Unlike Spin-image, FPFH descriptors are defined as histograms of these features directly.
-Differently, PPF is used to build a representation of a point cloud in the form of hash table in order to make the task of point cloud registration efficient.
-While FPFH can be used to register large point clouds, PPF is more suitable for object 6D pose estimation problems, i.e.~find the pose of small objects within larger point clouds.
+\emph{Handcrafted methods without LRF} can encode local descriptors by using 3D point coordinates \cite{Cirujeda2014} and surface normals \cite{Johnson1999,Rusu2009,Drost2010}.
+The former includes the MCOV descriptor that is computed directly from a covariance matrix encoding the correlation between the geometric and the photometric information of a patch \cite{Cirujeda2014}, such as relative angles and RGB values of points.
+The authors of MCOV show that local geometric representations promote robustness to rigid spatial transformations, clutter and variations of point densities.
+The latter includes descriptors such as SpinImage~\cite{Johnson1999}, Fast Point Feature Histograms (FPFH)~\cite{Rusu2009} and Point-Pair Features (PPF)~\cite{Drost2010}.
+The SpinImage descriptor is based on rotation-invariant parametric representations of points within a patch~\cite{Johnson1999}.
+These representations are projected on a 2D image plane and mapped to a descriptor by computing a 2D histogram.
+FPFH and PPF use features that are computed as distances and relative angles between points and normals.
+FPFH is defined as the histogram of these features, while PPF is designed as point representations in the form of a hash table in order to make the task of point cloud registration efficient.
+While FPFH can be used to register large point clouds, PPF is more suitable for object 6D pose estimation.